- Scratching Pig: Best Treatment For Itchy Pigs

 These nasty host-specific parasites create scaly and rough skin that causes intense itching all over your pig’s body.
 The area often becomes inflamed and bleeds due to continuous scratching and licking.

-A tell-tale sign of infection is when you notice your pig scratching behind their ears vigorously and often shaking their heads from side to side.
+A tell-tale sign of a mite infection is when you notice your pig scratching behind their ears vigorously and often shaking their heads from side to side.
 If your pig has become hypersensitive to the scabies mite, they’ll form small, pimple-like lesions all over their body.
 This usually occurs about three to eight weeks after infection).

-Eventually, thick crusts of flaky skin will form behind your pig’s ears, hind legs, and elbows which causes extreme discomfort.
+Eventually, thick crusts of flaky skin will form behind your pig’s ears, hind legs, and elbows, which causes extreme discomfort.
 Basically, the mites dig into your pig’s skin and feed on them.

-Haematopinus suis (the pig louse) is another culprit of severe itchiness and scratching in pigs.
+Pig lice is another culprit of severe itchiness and scratching in pigs.
 These pesky parasites hide amongst the hairs on your pig’s skin.
 The louse is yellowish-brown and usually found in the fat folds around your pig’s neck, inside (and outside) their ears, legs, and flanks.

 If you look closely at your pig’s skin, you’ll notice the eggs, which appear as yellow, crusty patches on the bristles of your pig’s hair.
 The eggs will hatch after 12 days, and the lice will be fully developed between 29 to 33 days.